The Pod That Thinks It's a Sub-Ohm Tank

 0.6Ω Mesh (20-26W): The versatile middle ground.
 Open enough for restricted direct-lung hits, tight enough for looser MTL.
 Works well with both salt and freebase nicotine at moderate strengths.
 This coil suits vapers who haven't fully committed to either style.

 Pod longevity runs 1-2 weeks depending on e-liquid sweetness.
-The integrated coil design means replacing the entire pod when performance degrades—convenient but more expensive per-coil than replaceable-coil systems.
-Budget-conscious vapers should factor this ongoing cost.
+The integrated coil design means replacing the entire pod when performance degrades, convenient but more expensive per-coil than replaceable-coil systems.

 Airflow: Functional but Fiddly

 The side-mounted airflow slider provides adjustment from tight MTL to open DTL.
-The range covers both extremes adequately—fully closed genuinely restricts, fully open genuinely flows.
+The range covers both extremes adequately.
+Fully closed restricts well, fully open flows freely.

-The ergonomic execution disappoints, however.
+The ergonomic execution disappoints though.
 The slider protrudes only about 1.5mm from the body, making grip difficult.
 The mechanism requires more force than expected, and fine adjustments challenge finger precision.
 You can set your preference, but expect some fumbling.

 The E-Liquid Window Problem

 OXVA includes an e-liquid viewing window.
 In theory, this lets you monitor juice levels without removing the pod.
-In practice, the window is essentially non-functional.
+In practice, the window is basically non-functional.

-The coil placement inside the pod aligns precisely with the window, blocking light transmission.
+The coil placement inside the pod lines up with the window, blocking light transmission.
 You can squint and guess at levels, but reliable monitoring requires removing the pod and checking directly.
 A strange design oversight on an otherwise thoughtful device.

 1600mAh Changes Everything